-The CEMMP addresses the requirements in EAC Condition 37, which requires the Holder to: a) establish and maintain a Community Liaison Committee (CLC); and b) develop a CEMMP.
+The CEMMP addresses the requirements in EAC Condition 37, which requires the Holder to: a) establish and maintain a CLC; and b) develop a CEMMP.

-The DS includes conditions 6.1 through 6.15 related to health and socio-economic conditions (Conditions 6.1 and 6.15), which are beyond the scope of the CEMMP.
-The requirements in these conditions are addressed in other management plans, including: the Wildlife Mitigation and Monitoring Plan (Appendix 9-H of the Project's Joint Mines Act/Environmental Management Act Permits Application), the Air Quality and Fugitive Dust Management Plan (Appendix 9-O of Joint Mines Act/Environmental Management Act Permits Application), and the Country Foods Monitoring Plan (EAC Condition 41).
+The Decision Statement includes conditions 6.1 through 6.15 related to health and social and -economic conditions (Conditions 6.1 and 6.15), which are beyond the scope of the CEMMP.
+The requirements in these conditions are addressed in other management plans, including: the Wildlife Mitigation and Monitoring Plan (Appendix 9-H of the Project's Joint Mines Act / Environmental Management Act Permits Application), the Air Quality and Fugitive Dust Management Plan (Appendix 9-O of Joint Mines Act / Environmental Management Act Permits Application), and the Country Foods Monitoring Plan (EAC Condition 41).